18-year-old Malachi Love-Robinson tells ABC his training involved shadowing many doctors

 It’s not the first time Love-Robinson has run into trouble.
-After a tip to police, the Florida Department of Health filed a cease-and-desist notice in October for practicing medicine without a license, Dalton said.
+After a tip to police, the Florida Department of Health filed a cease-and-desist notice in October accusing him of practicing medicine without a license, Dalton said.

-Love-Robinson described himself as a “well rounded proffessional” (spelling his), according to his profile on HealthGrades.com, which has been removed since his arrest.
+Love-Robinson described himself as a “well rounded proffessional” (his spelling), according to his profile on HealthGrades.com, which has been removed since his arrest.
 The listing states that he is 25 years old.

 “I utilize physiological, psychological, and mechanical methods, such as air, water, light, heat, earth (to treat patients),” the profile said.

 HealthGrades says the information was supplied by or on behalf of the provider.

 A Facebook event shows a January 16 “grand opening celebration” for the New Birth New Life Medical Center, which is at the same address where the arrest was made Tuesday.

 New Birth New Life’s website indicates at least two other people worked at the office.